TheLandfill/minit/README.md

 -  Create subdirectories inside `project_name`
     -  Create `bin`, where your Makefile and executable will end up
     -  Create `obj`, where your .obj and .d (dependency files) are stored
-    -  Create `src`, where you should put your cpp files.
+    -  Create `src`, where you should put your .c/.cpp files.
     -  Create `includes`, where you should put your .h files.
     -  Create `libs`, where you should put external libraries or links to external libraries
 -  Copy the Makefile you downloaded into the `bin` folder and change the product name